-- All candidates must submit unofficial GRE scores to CASPA at the time of their application and official scores by the time of the interview. - MCAT and PCAT scores are not accepted in place of GRE scores. - There is no minimum score requirement.
+- GRE requirement applies only to the 2027 cohort. - All candidates must submit unofficial GRE scores to CASPA at the time of their application and official scores by the time of the interview. - MCAT and PCAT scores are not accepted in place of GRE scores. - There is no minimum score requirement.
 Scores will be reviewed holistically with the candidate's application and compared to the applicant pool. - GRE must be taken within five years of the date of application.